lilyhabbs/scheduler/README.md

 ## Screenshots

-***Selecting a day***

 !["Selecting a day"](https://github.com/lilyhabbs/scheduler/blob/master/docs/select-day.gif)

-***Booking an appointment***
+*Selecting a day*

 !["Booking an appointment"](https://github.com/lilyhabbs/scheduler/blob/master/docs/book-appt.gif)
-*Booking an appointment: with validation on form elements and spinner to show request is being processed*
+*Booking an appointment (with validation on form elements and spinner to show request is being processed)*

 !["Editing an appointment"](https://github.com/lilyhabbs/scheduler/blob/master/docs/edit-appt.gif)
-*Editing an appointment: with spinner to show request is being processed*
+*Editing an appointment (with spinner to show request is being processed)*

 !["Deleting an appointment"](https://github.com/lilyhabbs/scheduler/blob/master/docs/delete-appt.gif)
-*Deleting an appointment: with confirmation to delete and spinner to show request is being processed*
+*Deleting an appointment (with confirmation to delete and spinner to show request is being processed)*

 !["Error message"](https://github.com/lilyhabbs/scheduler/blob/master/docs/errors.gif)
 *Error messages when unable to save or delete an appointment*

 ## Getting started